Florida attorneys Jon Alper and Gideon Alper discuss Florida homestead law.

-What Is Florida Homestead Law?
+What Is the Homestead Law in Florida?

-How the Florida Homestead Law Works
+How the Florida Homestead Works

 Because the homestead law is found in the Florida Constitution, it is more enduring than any of Florida’s statutory protections that are subject to political changes and legislative repeal.
 It is harder to convince voters to repeal an important constitutional benefit than to change a state statute through legislation.
-Additionally, future laws enacted by the Florida legislature cannot override or diminish exemptions provided by the Florida Constitution.

 The transfer of money into a Florida homestead cannot be attacked as a fraudulent conveyance so long as the money used to purchase or improve the home was not originally obtained through fraudulent conduct.